thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack:: -- [Added in TB 74.0b2]

-Information sent when a composeAction is clicked.
+Information sent when a composeAction button is clicked.

 .. api-header::
    :label: object